jpetitto/jpetitto.github.io/_posts/2017-02-28-parcelable.md

 ---
 layout: post
-title: Use a Library for Parceling Data
+title: Use a Library when Parceling Data
 comments: true
 permalink: parcelable
 ---